 How do I join the Mooting Society?

 Membership is free to Strathclyde students.
-You can sign up to this year’s internal competition by emailing email@example.com or attending one of our introductory events.
-The competition will commence in late October 2016.
+You can sign up to this year’s internal competition by emailing firstname.lastname@example.org or attending one of our introductory events.
+The 2022/23 internal competition will commence in late November 2022.